The Florida-Georgia rivalry is, in a phrase, unlike any other in college football.

 Then Donnan made a mistake.
 His Bulldogs beat Florida in 1997.
 He must not have gotten the memo that he was just supposed to lay down and take the beating Spurrier dished out.
 Spurrier replied by handing Georgia the second 38-7 thrashing in the last decade.
 He then completed his unheard-of dominance over the Dogs by winning his final four Cocktail Parties.
 Even though they came in slightly less convincing fashion, his last three wins over Georgia were all by double digits.
 Besides, wins are wins, and by the time Spurrier stepped down at Florida, he’d gotten 11 of them in 12 tries.
 Not too shabby.

 Now, let’s just sprint through the Ron Zook years and be done with them.
 I mean, nobody who made it this far likes Zook, right?
 Florida fans hate him because he reduced the powerhouse Steve Spurrier built into a consistent seven win team and picked a fight with a UF fraternity.
 Georgia fans hate him because he beat two top five Bulldogs teams in three years despite his clear inability to coach.
 Those losses to Florida cost Georgia at least one, and maybe two national championships. [(Georgia ruined season count: 3) and (Georgia ruined season count: 4)] Good.
-We all hate him.
+None of us really care for him.
 Moving on.

 Enter Urban Meyer, straight off the runaway locomotive he built at Utah.
 The only difference between Meyer and Spurrier was that Meyer never had a traumatic experience against Georgia (yet); he simply owned them for the sport of it.
 His new offense struggled mightily in 2005, but that didn’t stop them from flying down the field for two first quarter touchdowns that put Georgia in a hole it couldn’t recover from in a 14-10 pseudo-upset (Georgia ruined season count: 5).
 Then Meyer started to figure things out in Gainesville, building a national championship team in 2006 that utilized the different skill sets of Chris Leak and Tim Tebow to perfection.
 The fact that Florida and Georgia were inversely successful in relation to 2005 was irrelevant, as the 2006 game played out in a similar fashion; Florida jumped out to a 21-0 lead and held on for a 21-14 win.